kyma-project/nats-manager/README.md

 The e2e test consist of four consecutive steps.
 You can run them individually as well.

-1. To set up a NATS CR and check that it and all correlated resources like Pods, Services and PVCs are set up as expected, run:
+1. To set up a NATS CR and check that it and all correlated resources like Pods, Services and PVCs are set up as expected, run: expected, run:
    ```shell
    make e2e-setup